tom-urkin/I2C/README.md

 2. Clock synchronization and arbritration for multi-controller systems

 All timing parameters are defined as constants which can be overidden to comply with different target'/controllers' requirement.
 Please refer to section 6 of the I2C bus specification manual for the definition ofthese timing intervals.
+The open drain configuration is mimicked here by using 'tri1' wire type for the SCL and SDA lines.
 ## Testbench

 The testbench comprises five tests covering key scenarios of multi-controller (3) multi-target (2) I2C systems.